antigenomics/vdjdb-structure/vdjdb_models/README.md

 ### Mutator paper scripts

+The original paper preprint is [here](https://www.biorxiv.org/content/10.1101/2023.03.29.533758v3.abstract).

-This folder contains scripts post-analysis of modeled TCR-pMHC complexes for VDJdb records.
-For the actual settings and workflow used for modelling please refer to ``rosetta/`` folder.
+This folder contains scripts and R markdown notebooks for post-analysis of modeled TCR-pMHC complexes of VDJdb records.

+For the actual settings and workflow used for modelling using [Rosetta](https://www.rosettacommons.org/software) please refer to ``rosetta/`` folder.

 This folder also contains the "pathways" file ``neighbors.mut_v_3aa_mhc_tcr_cdr3_HM_ONLY_same_pept_sorted_2022_04.txt`` indicating mutations to introduce in template PDB files and their order.
 It has the following columns: